-I am an assistant professor in the department of political science and research director of the Joint Initiative of German and European Studies (JIGES) at the Munk School of Global Affairs at the University of Toronto.
+I am an assistant professor in the department of political science and research coordinator of the Joint Initiative of German and European Studies (JIGES) at the Munk School of Global Affairs at the University of Toronto.

 My work explores the politics of housing, financial, and labor markets in advanced economies, with regional specializations in Western Europe and the United States.